We are presented with the following substitution cipher:

 Now notice the counts for each alphabet.
 They look like those expected of English, only shifted.
 For example, in alphabet 1, notice the long gap between N and R, which is surrounded by many letters in the ranges J to M and S to W. The normal alphabet profile has a similar feature, the gap being from V to Z, and the surrounding letters being R to U and A to E. This indicates that the cipher is a shifted one, and that S may be A. A similar gap (from D to H) occurs in the frequency chart of the second alphabet, so following the same reasoning, I is probably A. Substituting the resulting characters, we obtain:

 ifYVG YalYN RPtoH RDTsp RNYPd iTGHP prKFE YceUS AYenK ZYEhe EZUDt bKTUL rdKQB JciVU ECstN RCTph KESXu sZOEN apGOL PofLE EBueT GCSan MRSEh eXHLP sbEJH TchZU EDecN NNRes GEEXa dKZUD tbKFI XplKP IAheX FACeu TQIDc oBRRL blKVN AroVB REioT NSEhe OECSa nMRSL reLEE BueTG AYdaY GHPme YFARe sOAEL chIUA YgeGE EMriK SFCom GYBPr tPZYP rsSNN FalUS STgnG YSFrom this point on, we can simply guess.
-The HE in the next to last group of the first line suggests the E in alphabet #6 is really a T; trying that out, and assuming again a shifted alphabet, we get:
+The HE in the second group of the second line suggests the E in alphabet #6 is really a T; trying that out, and assuming again a shifted alphabet, we get:

 ifYig nalYa retoH edisp Rayed iTthe prKse nceUf anenK mythe Emust bKgua rdKdb yciVh erstN eciph Krsmu sZbec apGbl eofLr equeT tchan Mesth eXule sbEwh ichZh esecN anges Grema dKmus tbKsi mplKc ipheX sareu Tdisc oBera blKin proVo rtioT asthe Orcha nMesa reLre queTt andaY theme Ysage sOnea chIha ngeGr ebriK ffrom Glber tPmye rsSan ualUf signG lsAt this point the message can be read off: